mathie/mathie.github.io/_drafts/keybase.markdown

 The trouble is that, despite all these systems having been around for a while, they've never really reached mainstream acceptance.
-I suspect, if you've read this far you can see why: it's complicated.
-It relies on a number of protocols, and careful verification.
+I suspect, if you've read this far, you can see why: it's complicated.
+It relies on a number of "human" protocols (as opposed to RFC-defined protocols that can be implemented entirely by software), and careful verification.
 You kinda have to trust individuals to follow the protocols correctly, and completely, in order to trust what they assert.

 ### Levels of Trust